 Near the end of today’s class, when I was dying, questioning why I was there, and seriously thought I was going to throw up, the instructor said the magic words.
 She said, “You be you.
 Just do your best!”
 I smiled despite my physical agony.
 I wonder what our world would be like if we could all just focus on being our own best self, and not worry about what other people are doing or saying.
 What if we only measured our worth against ourselves, and didn’t worry about other’s accomplishments or outward appearance?
 Wouldn’t that be great?

 My readers know that I attended training in early 2017 to become a facilitator for Brene´Brown’s Daring Way™ work.
 I can’t say enough about this program and how it was like a laser pointer into my own life of how I attached my worthiness to the wrong things and consequently never felt like I was enough.
 I’ve read lots of self-help books and tried to figure out how to help my clients find the elusive self-esteem.
 Nothing resonated until I read Brene’s books and became a facilitator.
 I love using her materials in therapy with individuals, groups and couples.
 It works for males and females and it works for all ages.

 I’ve already added Gluteus Maximus to my schedule for next week.
-This time, I’m to going to care that the woman next to me is holding weights that are twice as heavy as mined.
+Next time, I’m not going to care if the woman next to me is holding weights that are twice as heavy as mine.
 I’m just going to focus on being myself, and doing the best I can.
 Because really, when it comes down to it, that’s all I can ever do.

 If you are interested in therapy to help you be you, learn to thrive and create the life you really want, please contact me here.